CloudNetService/CloudNet/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: "\U0001F4A1 Feature request"
-about: Create an issue describing a feature you want to see in CloudNet title: ''
+about: "Create an issue describing a feature you want to see in CloudNet"
+title: ''
+labels: "enhancement"
-labels: enhancement assignees: ''
+assignees: ''

 ---